guanghetv/localcache/README.md

 localcache
 ==========

-Sync with Qiqiu bucket and provide REST API.
+Sync with Qiqiu bucket and provide HTTP GET API.